dseguy/changedBehavior/errormessages.rst

     * :ref:`Invalid characters passed for attempted conversion, these have been ignored <base-conversion-reports-invalid-characters>`
     * :ref:`Uncaught TypeError: iterator_count(): Argument #1 ($iterator) must be of type Traversable, array given <iterator_count()-also-count-arrays>`
     * :ref:`Array must contain at least one element <min()-doesn't-accept-empty-arrays>`
+    * :ref:`Cannot use 'mixed' as class name as it is reserved <mixed-is-now-a-keyword>`
     * :ref:`serialize(): __sleep should return an array only containing the names of instance-variables to serialize <__sleep()-method-enforces-return-type>`
     * :ref:`Non-static method Foo::bar() cannot be called statically <non-static-method-called-statically>`
     * :ref:`Undefined variable $php_errormsg <$php_errormsg-has-been-removed>`